farshi/farshi.github.io/source/_posts/2015-04-27-amazon-s3-notes.markdown

 comments: true
 categories: [Amazon Simple Storage Service ,S3, AWS Architecture Certificate ]
 ---
-Some Notes about Amazon Simple Storage Service (S3) service , you will find it useful if you want to prepare for AWS architecture certificate.
+Some Notes about the Amazon Simple Storage Service (S3) service.
+You will find it useful if you want to prepare for AWS architecture certificate exam.

 Amazon Simple Storage Service (S3) :